Learning the shape of female breasts: an open-access 3D statistical shape model of the female breast built from 110 breast scans: Methodology

 where $F_D$ is a distance term used to penalize the point-to-point distance between the template and target surface, $F_R$ is a regularization term constraining deformations \textit{as similar as possible}, and $F_L$ constitutes a landmark term ensuring certain points to be matched. $\alpha,\beta\geq 0$ are weights controlling the individual contribution of each term to the cost function.
 Minimizing $F$ finally leads to the new points $\mathbf{P}'$ of the deformed template surface $\mathcal{S}'$, i.e.

-Adapting the strategy proposed by \citet{All03}, instead of computing (\ref{eq:non_rigid_opt_problem}) only once, we minimize $F$ several times but each time lowering the regularization weight $\alpha$ in (\ref{eq:non_rigid_cost}).
-As later demonstrated by \citet{Amb07}, this strategy is able to recover the whole range of global and local non-rigid deformations efficiently.
-Following various authors \citep{Jia17,Sor07}, the optimization problem in (\ref{eq:non_rigid_opt_problem}) is solved using an alternating minimization (AM) approach as briefly summarized in \ref{app:solve_am}.
+Adapting the strategy proposed by Allen et al. \cite{All03}, instead of computing (\ref{eq:non_rigid_opt_problem}) only once, we minimize $F$ several times but each time lowering the regularization weight $\alpha$ in (\ref{eq:non_rigid_cost}).
+As later demonstrated by Amberg et al. \cite{Amb07}, this strategy is able to recover the whole range of global and local non-rigid deformations efficiently.
+Following various authors \cite{Jia17,Sor07}, the optimization problem in (\ref{eq:non_rigid_opt_problem}) is solved using an alternating minimization (AM) approach as briefly summarized in \ref{app:solve_am}.

 \textbf{Distance term.} The distance term $F_D$ is used to attract the template $\mathcal{S}$ to the target $\mathcal{T}$.
 Assuming fixed correspondences between both surfaces, i.e. $\left\{(\mathbf{p}_1,\mathbf{q}_1),(\mathbf{p}_2,\mathbf{q}_2),\ldots,(\mathbf{p}_n,\mathbf{q}_n)\right\}$ with $\mathbf{q}_i\in\mathcal{T}$ being the closest point to $\mathbf{p}_i$, the distance term can be written as